 PATIENT/CONSUMER ADVOCACY & REPRESENTATION

-Heroes for Moms, Ambassador
+Heroes for Moms, Founder and Washington DC area Ambassador

 Washington DC/Virginia/Maryland Accreta Support Group, Patient Advisor and Administrator